aws-samples/sample-smml-cookbook/README.md

 Although we are using a real-life example, we will also dive into the concepts and science behind optimizing these workloads, in a way that ideally will establish a foundation for you to apply these concepts to larger models and larger clusters.

+> We encourage you to have the [Appendix](./APPENDIX.md) on the side for additional resources and definitions for common terms we will be using.

 Here's an overview of the labs:

 ## [Module 1](./01_Leveraging_Hardware)